Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Proving the Compactness Theorem with Addresses

 \subsection{\bf Selection of Balls in a Compact Metric Space}

-Recall the definitions of equiboundedness and equicompactness in the statement of Theorem~\ref{thm:Gromov-compactness}.
-The following proposition is from the first part of Gromov's proof of his Compactness Criterion in \cite{Gromov-poly} that we will apply later to prove our Theorem~\ref{thm:timed-Gromov-compactness-A}.

-In the first proposition, the idea is to carefully select a countable dense collection of points covering each metric space and indexing them in a way which keeps track of where each point is located.
-Part of the statement is taken exactly from Gromov but we add in the precise indexing of the points $x_a$ and provide more details in the proof.
+The following proposition is from the first part of Gromov's proof of his Compactness Criterion in \cite{Gromov-poly}.
+Since we will apply it later to prove our Theorem~\ref{thm:timed-Gromov-compactness-A} we provide more details in the proof and add in the precise indexing of the points $x_a$.
+The proposition allows us to carefully select a countable dense collection of points covering each metric space and indexing them in a way which keeps track of where each point is located.
 See Figure~\ref{fig:index}.
-We will apply this indexing later to define ``addresses".
+We will apply this indexing later to define the index set of ``addresses" $\mathcal{A}$.